 The College has a set out its intention to improve the routine collection of employee data by protected characteristics.
 The most recent survey of college employees was in September 2018 (as reported in 2017/18).
-It had been hoped to conduct another staff survey during 2020 but this has been postponed until 2021-22 at earliest.

 E.2 Recruitment data

 Please note that the declaration or response rate refers to the number of applicants who completed the relevant section(s) of the equal opportunities monitoring form.
 The data therefore refer to the number of responses received and not the total number of applicants; it cannot be assumed that the response population is a representative sample of the total population of applicants.
 The figures are given as percentages because, in some cases, the number of responses may be so small that they might lead to the identification of particular individuals.
 For the same reason, it is not appropriate to publish data on certain protected characteristics, as the risk of individuals being identified might be too high.